Skip to content

 All 9 maps, 130+ callouts, procedurally rendered.

-Every map thumbnail on this site — homepage grid, lineup cards, /map-meta/, /today/ — is procedurally generated from callout coordinates.
+Every map thumbnail on this site — lineup cards, wallbang cards, /today/ — is procedurally generated from callout coordinates.
 Convex-hull site polygons, corridor connector lines, A/B/MID/T/CT zone labels, bomb markers + spawn arrows.
 Zero scraped images, zero copyright risk, every map has its own permalink with 130+ per-callout deep dives.

 Pillar 3